FilecoinFoundationWeb/FFDWeb-Site/cms/blog/ffdw-2024-annual-report.md

 Some of FFDW’s work in 2024:

 * 500,000+ cultural artifacts preserved on the Filecoin network
-* 5,000+ builders and creators educated on decentralized technology
+* 5,000+ creators educated on decentralized technology

 In this report, you’ll see the progress achieved by FFDW and our exceptional roster of project partners over the last year.